bsuraj23/NineThirtyBatch/README.md

 2-09-2025
-factorial of 0  --- 1
+1.factorial of 0  --- 1

-palindrome and some examples :
+2.palindrome and some examples :
                              Palindrome means a word,number,sequence or phrase that reads the same forward and backward.
                              Ex: MADAM,POP,EYE

-Purge:     Purge means to completely remove or clear out unwanted data, contents, or elements from a storage place such as
-            memory, files, or data structures, leaving it empty or clean.
+3.Purge:     Purge means to completely remove or clear out unwanted data, contents, or elements from a storage place such as               memory, files, or data structures, leaving it empty or clean.

-What is Conflict and how do you solve it?
+4.What is Conflict and how do you solve it?
           A conflict is when two or more changes contradict each other.You solve it by choosing, merging, or editing the
           changes so the system has a single, correct version.

-Program for reverse a string by using for and while loop:
+5.Program for reverse a string by using for and while loop:
   Using for loop:
               text = "hello"
               reversed_text = ""